dylmye/truffle-we-draw/README.md

 ## data structure

-At the root, we store an array of `Competitions`.
-Each competition has two timestamps (created date and 'expiry date', aka when the submission period closes) and an array of `Submissions`.
+At the root, we store an array of `Competitions` (in reality a `Form`).
+Each competition has two timestamps (created date and 'expiry date', aka when the submission period closes) and an array of `Submissions` (in reality a `FormResponse`).
 Each `Submission` has the drawing data encoded in base64 as well as the author data, timestamp of submission and a nullable boolean representing whether the submission was approved (true), denied (false) or not yet filtered (null).

 ## status

-* Basic UI completed
+* UI complete except for hiding when there is no active form
-* No backend done lol
+* Backend: need to add polling for active form, data structure, upsert/mutation and just generally plugging data in.

 ## licence